Click a plus sign (+) to reveal more information. If you don’t see the question or answer you’re looking for, please feel free to contact us.

 What if my camper is absent?

 Attendance is taken at the start of camp.
 Campers not in attendance at that time will be marked absent.
-In the case of a late arrival/check-in, please refer to Question 9 above.
 It is not necessary to notify us in advance if your child will be absent from camp.

 **CAL ADVENTURES: Please contact the Enrollment Center (510-643-2267) as soon as you know that your camper will not be attending camp.
 Some Cal Adventures camps involve travel off-site which can be delayed significantly if we are expecting your camper to arrive without being notified otherwise.